National Car Parks (“NCP”) is the UK’s leading car park service operator.

 The Group does not undertake contrived or artificial tax planning.

 Ultimate responsibility for the Group‘s tax strategy and compliance rests with the Board of Directors of the Group (”the Board”).
 The Group tax department, led by the CFO, ensures that the Group’s tax strategy is one of the factors considered in all significant business and commercial decisions which may have a tax impact.
 The Group’s CFO regularly reports to the Board on tax governance and risk management during the year.

-The Group operates a system of tax controls as a component of the overall internal control framework applicable to the Group’s ﬁnancial reporting system.
-The Group seeks to reduce the level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.
-Advice is sought from external advisers where appropriate.
+The Group operates a system of tax controls as a component of the overall internal control framework applicable to the Group’s financial reporting system.
+The Group seeks to reduce the level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all advisers where appropriate.